 I am greatly inspired by antique maps from centuries ago, when map-makers were also great artists.
 Often working alone, or in small workshops, master cartographers created beautiful maps that served both aesthetic and practical functions.
 I studied the height of map-making culture (AD 1200 to 1700) in my PhD, which was awarded by Durham University in 2014.
 Energised by my historical research, I have set out to create maps using methods employed by map-makers over the centuries.
 I even draw some of my maps on real calf-skin vellum, just as medieval cartographers would have.

-The time-lapse video below shows how I draw my maps: planning in detail with pencil, then drawing over in pen.
-This particular map of the island of Lindisfarne took two months to make from start to finish!
-But the result is definitely worth the time.
+The time-lapse video below shows how I draw my maps: detailed planning in pencil, then drawing in pen.
+This particular map of the island of Lindisfarne took two months to make from start to finish; just the shading of the sea took over three hours!
+But the result was definitely worth the time.

-I am currently working on a map of Paris.
-Future plans include a map of wine regions of the world, theatres of London, a rum map of the Caribbean, a cheese map of the UK, a Champagne map, and world maps of teas and coffees.
+I have just begun work on a map of Venice, and will shortly also be starting a map of the physical geography of Britain and Ireland (both commissions).
+Later, I will be drawing a map of the ski resorts of Colorado, and by the end of 2019, I hope to have completed a wine regions map of the world.
+Future plans also include theatres of London, a rum map of the Caribbean, a cheese map of Europe, and maps of Oxford, Cambridge, and Newcastle.
 If you have any suggestions for future maps, please get in touch!